 Stage 2: Manifest Repository Update

-The CI pipeline updates the image tag in the Kubernetes manifests of the Config Repository and commits, or uses image tag auto-update features (ArgoCD Image Updater, Flux Image Automation, etc.) to detect new images and automatically update manifests.
+The CI pipeline can update the image tag in the Kubernetes manifests stored in the config repository and commit that change.
+Alternatively, image tag auto-update features such as ArgoCD Image Updater or Flux Image Automation can detect new images and update the manifests automatically.

 Stage 3: GitOps Operator Change Detection